OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 ## Onboarding plan demo

-The central idea of this proposal is to deploy an upgradeable version of your token, using the ZeppelinOS command line tool.
-Additionally, we will use the [`ERC20Migrator`](https://github.com/OpenZeppelin/openzeppelin-eth/blob/v2.0.0/contracts/drafts/ERC20Migrator.sol) contract provided by `openzeppelin-eth`, the [OpenZeppelin EVM package for ZeppelinOS](https://github.com/OpenZeppelin/openzeppelin-eth/).
+The central idea of this proposal is to deploy an upgradeable version of your token, using the OpenZeppelin command line tool.
+Additionally, we will use the [`ERC20Migrator`](https://github.com/OpenZeppelin/openzeppelin-eth/blob/v2.0.0/contracts/drafts/ERC20Migrator.sol) contract provided by `openzeppelin-eth`, the [OpenZeppelin Ethereum package](https://github.com/OpenZeppelin/openzeppelin-eth/).

 To better describe this plan we will use a sample project you can follow and clone from [here](https://github.com/zeppelinos/erc20-onboarding/tree/zos-2.1).